ehrpg/qstar/docs/crisis.md

 **Healing A Character**: A healer can aid a character's healing progress.
 The healer has to substract the patient's wounds from his Medicine roll.
-A wounded character trying to heal his own wounds suffers from both the wound penalty and the wound penalty to the Medicine roll.
+A wounded character trying to heal his own wounds suffers from both the wound penalty and a -2 penalty for treating himself.

 Without any healing aids, such as bandages etc., the healer suffers a -2 penalty to his roll.
-Having the right tools at hand via an Asset, the penalty is reduced to 0, rather than a +2 bonus.
+Having the right tools at hand via an Asset, the penalty is reduced to 0, rather than a +1 bonus.

+If the Medicine check was successful, the patient recovers from 1 wound.

 **Healing A Dying Character**: If a healer was successful on his Medicine check for his patient, the patient is not incapacitated anymore.